 The body of the squirrel is about 9-11″ in length, while its tail is 3-4″ long.
 An adult gray squirrel approximately weighs one pound.
 Their front footprints are round and just about an inch long, while their hind prints are 2.5″ long.

 |Appearance||The most notable feature of the squirrel is its large and bushy tail.
 This tail acts like a rudder aiding in long jumps, a warm winter covering and also acts as a distraction to predators.|

-Generally, squirrels feed on tree bark, seeds, walnuts, acorns, other kind of nuts, and the various fungi that are found in the forest region.
+Generally, squirrels feed on tree bark, seeds, walnuts, acorns, other kinds of nuts, and the various fungi that are found in the forest region.
 They are an opportunist in searching for food, and therefore can adapt to a wide variety of habitats.
 Squirrels change their diet based on the current season and eat whatever is available.
 They feed on buds of hardwood trees in spring, winged seeds of maple in summer, along with some other berries and other wild fruits.
-During autumn, their diet comprises mostly of hard nuts, hickory nuts, beechnuts, pine seeds and butternuts.
+During autumn, their diet comprises mostly of hard nuts, hickory nuts, beechnuts, pine seeds, and butternuts.
 During this time of year, they are also working hard to stock up their supplies for winter.

 Often seen scampering from branch to branch, squirrels are seen in all kinds of environments, including parks, neighborhoods and wooded areas.
-The ideal habitat for a squirrel has an abundance of nut producing trees and a diverse selection of other food sources available during different seasons.
+The ideal habitat for a squirrel has an abundance of nut-producing trees and a diverse selection of other food sources available during different seasons.
 Gray squirrels live in two types of dwelling structures: